TheMindVirus/KMDF-X/README.md

 # KMDF-X
 Windows Diagnostic Drivers for Raspberry Pi 4 in Low Peripheral Mode (no operation, text file output only)

+## Please use with caution, this repository is indended for educational purposes and testing. ##

+It may be used as a template for production drivers to start with.

 Requires Visual Studio 2019 Community Edition with ARM64 WDK Installed (and C++ ARM64 Build Tools with Spectre Mitigated Libs)